dart-lang/site-www/src/guides/libraries/c-interop.md

 The Native Assets feature aims to resolve a number of issues associated with the distribution of Dart packages that depend on native code.
 It does so by providing uniform hooks for integrating with various build systems involved in building Flutter and standalone Dart applications.

-With native assets, you can now include a `build.dart` script as part of your package.
-This script builds the native code contained in the package that needs to be built before the package can be used.
-Then, the `build.dart` script communicates the built [`Asset`]s to the Dart or Flutter build.
-Subsequently, the native assets are bundled with Flutter and Dart standalone applications and can now be accssed at runtime via the [`assetId`][] provided in the `build.dart` script to identify them.
+The Native Assets feature aims to make it seamless for Dart packages to depend on and use native code:

+* It builds (if needed) the native code or obtains the binaries via a package's `build.dart` script.
+* It bundles the native [`Asset`][]s reported by the `build.dart` script.
+* It makes the native assets available at runtime via declarative `@Native<>() extern` functions using the [`assetId`][].

+The `flutter run` / `flutter build` and `dart` / `dart build` tools will now build and bundle native code when [opted in](#experiment-opt-in) to the native experiment.

 ### Walkthrough of `native_add_library`